SSWConsulting/SSW.Rules.Content/rules/clean-git-history/rule.md

 :::good
 Figure: Good example
 :::
+## Descriptive commit messages

+It's important to have descriptive names for commits so that you can easily keep track of what was achieved after each commit was applied.
+Knowing what was achieved when the commits were made will make it easier to retroactively squash related commits as you'll know what work was done.
+In addition having descriptive commit messages makes it easier for a reviewer to see what you were trying to achieve in your pull request.

+For more information about writing descriptive commit messages see this [rule](https://www.ssw.com.au/rules/use-emojis-in-your-commits/).
 ## Conclusion

 Maintaining a clean git history is important for readability and understanding the changes that have been made to a codebase over the lifetime of the repository.